Place objects inside a text box or shape in Numbers on Mac

 Double-click the text box or shape where you want to paste the object so the insertion point appears inside it, then press Command-V to paste the object.

-To add text, click inside the text box or shape so you see the insertion point, then type.
+To add text after the nested object, click inside the parent object so you see the insertion point, then type.

 If you accidentally select the nested object (three selection handles appear), click outside it to move the insertion point into the parent object.

-Tip: If the nested object is a text box or shape, you can type or paste an image, shape, or equation inside it.
-Select the nested object, click (if it’s a text box) or double-click (if it’s a shape) inside the nested object to see the insertion point, then type or paste the new text or object inside it.
+Tip: If the nested object is a shape, you can place an image, shape or equation inside it.
+Select the nested object, double-click inside it to see the insertion point, then type or paste the new text or object inside it.

 Move an inline object to the sheet